mathjax/MathJax-src/README.md

 ### Using MathJax Components in node applications

-To use MathJax components in a node application, install the `mathjax`
+To use MathJax components in a node application, install the `mathjax` package:

-package:
+    npm install mathjax@3

-    npm install mathjax
+(we are still making updates to version 2, so you should include `@3` since the latest chronological version may not be version 3).

-and require `mathjax` within your application:
+Then require `mathjax` within your application:

     require('mathjax').init({ ... }).then((MathJax) => { ... });